TrakHound/MTConnect.NET/libraries/MTConnect.NET-HTTP/Servers/README.md

 # MTConnect HTTP Server
 The HTTP interface for MTConnect Agents is provided by the MTConnectHttpServer class.
-This class runs an HttpListener and handles all MTConnect requests.
+This class runs a CEEN Http Server and handles all MTConnect requests.

+> Updated for Version 6 : The HTTP server now uses the CEEN project.
+This allows for better control and better TLS implementation

 ## Requests